 Setup

-The hooks are registered in .claude/settings.local.json as an array of hook definitions.
-Each entry specifies the event type, an optional tool name matcher for PreToolUse/PostToolUse events, and the shell command to run.
-The command receives JSON on stdin and must return JSON on stdout with at minimum a result field and optionally additionalContext.
+The hooks are registered in .claude/settings.json as an array of hook definitions.
+Each entry specifies the event type, an optional tool-name matcher for PreToolUse/PostToolUse events, and the command to run. memstore setup writes these entries for you – and note that a user-scoped settings.local.json is not read by Claude Code, so the entries belong in settings.json.

 What’s Next

-Trigger auto-generation during codebase ingestion.
-Right now triggers are manually authored.
-When the codebase learner walks a repository, it could analyze file dependencies and cross-references to propose trigger patterns automatically — “these five files share a database dependency, here’s a trigger that loads the schema constraints when any of them are touched.”
+Trigger auto-generation.
+Triggers are hand-authored today.
+Something that analyzed file dependencies and cross-references could propose trigger patterns – “these five files share a database dependency, here’s a trigger that loads the schema constraints when any of them are touched” – instead of me encoding each one by hand.

 Related posts: Building Persistent Memory for AI Agents (flagship post), Operational Lessons from 1,500 Memstore Facts , Fact Supersession: Version Control for Knowledge